Fatimah-Almulhim/oracle-forms-training/README.md

 # oracle-forms-training
-Applied Oracle Forms training examples
+This repository contains simple applied examples for Oracle Forms training.
+It is intended for educational and learning purposes.